...

 It goes without saying that if you are considering a move out of your family house without your kids then something serious must be going on.
 A divorce is an example of one of those types of serious situations.
 An experienced Texas family law attorney can help guide you in making decisions about how to proceed from this point forward.
 Remember that there are emotional, familial, and strategic considerations for you to think about right now.
 Making a purely emotional decision would not be wise although it is understandable considering the circumstances that you are facing.

 From a practical standpoint, you and your spouse need to think about which one of you can afford to move out.
 This matters for a couple of different reasons.
 Just because you are going through a divorce does not mean that your mortgage is no longer due each month, for example.
 Being able to make sure that you have your mortgage paid each month is important for many reasons- not the least of which is that it is where your children live.
-The last thing that you want to do during a divorce case provides more turmoil and upheaval for your children.
+The last thing that you want to do during a divorce case is provide more turmoil and upheaval for your children.
 Making sure that the mortgage is paid each month is vital for this reason.

 Keep in mind that if you are the primary breadwinner for your family then you would likely be responsible for paying the mortgage during the divorce as well as for paying rent for any apartment or home that you would be leasing.
 This is where being intentional is very important for your family and your well-being.
 If you cannot reasonably afford to pay rent and a mortgage simultaneously then you should strongly consider remaining in the family home.
 There is no guarantee that the obligation to pay the mortgage will shift off your shoulders during the divorce.
 If your spouse is a stay-at-home parent or otherwise does not earn much income, then the obligation to pay the mortgage would likely fall onto you.